hpfast/webmapping_for_beginners_wiki/D3-step-1.md

 </html>
 ```

-4. Open a new file and save this as `main.css` in `yourDirectory`.
+:white_check_mark: Open a new file and save this as `main.css` in `yourDirectory`.

-5. Go back to your index.html file and put the link to your CSS file in the `<head>`.
+:white_check_mark: Go back to your index.html file and put the link to your CSS file in the `<head>`.

 ``` html
 <link rel="stylesheet" href="main.css"/>
 ```

-6. Go to [d3js.org](https://d3js.org/).
+:white_check_mark: Go to [d3js.org](https://d3js.org/).
 Scroll down and download the newest release (`d3.v4.min.js`).
 Or use the snippet provided below.

-Because we already have utf-8 stated in the `<head>` we do not have to specify it in the script. (utf-8 makes sure all diacritical marks are placed right)
+> Because we already have utf-8 stated in the `<head>` we do not have to specify it in the script. (utf-8 makes sure all diacritical marks are placed right)

 ``` html
 <script src="https://d3js.org/d3.v4.min.js"></script>
 ```

-**JS** *JavaScript libraries are often placed in the head.
+> **JS** *JavaScript libraries are often placed in the head.
 Though, it is best to place them as far as possible to the bottom of the body.
 This is much quicker while loading!*

-7. Change the title to “My first map in D3”.
+:white_check_mark: Change the title to “My first map in D3”.

 Now your file will look like: